computefoundation/gnu-linux-shell-scripting/README.md

 * Each solution in this repository is continuously maintained to ensure it conforms to the *linux-shell-base* philosophy and thorougly tested to ensure it is error-free.
 This is what most of the work consists of. *Solutions are not, however, guaranteed to be error-free.*

-* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)*, however, they are updated to be made as portable as possible.
+* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)*, however, they are updated to be more portable primarily when the changes are significant.

 # Contributing